• Skip to main content

 Ingredients for grilled salmon kabobs--salmon, lemon, garlic, herbs, and olive oil.

 • Salmon--You can use any type of salmon or substitute trout or another firm white fish, such as halibut.
+For ease of preparation, purchase skinless salmon fillets.

 • Fresh herbs--Use whatever you've got on hand, and feel free to play around with a combination of herbs.
 I love oregano, thyme, parsley, rosemary, and basil.
+If you don't have any fresh herbs on hand, you could also swap in 2 tablespoons nut-free pesto to replace the herbs and oil.

 • Lemon--This brings acidity to the dish and shouldn't be skipped.
 You should be able to get enough lemon juice from 1 half of a large lemon for the marinade, so hang on to the remaining half and serve it with your meal to squeeze over the kabobs.